 - Develop an understanding of workload as a health and safety issue

-- Make members aware of the UCU campaign on workload and how they can contribute
+- Make members aware of the UCU campaign on workload and how they can contribute.

 Get Involved as UCU CRC Workload Rep